-Start at the St. Bavo’s Cathedral.
-If opened to the public, you’ll find one of the most precious, altarpieces in the world, the Adoration of the Mystic Lamb or Ghent Altarpiece, in the Cathedral.
-Unfortunately, during my visit, it was not open for the public.
+- Start at the St. Bavo’s Cathedral.
+If open to the public, you’ll find one of the most precious, altarpieces in the world, the Adoration of the Mystic Lamb or Ghent Altarpiece, in the Cathedral.
+Unfortunately, during my visit, it was not open to the public.

-Continue to the Belfry of Ghent.
-This is the tallest belfry in Belgium ( a t 91 meters) and you can climb it for amazing views over Ghent. (at €8 pp).
+- Continue to the Belfry of Ghent.
+This is the tallest belfry in Belgium (at 91 meters) and you can climb it for amazing views over Ghent. (at €8 pp, for tickets, click here).

-Make your way across the Leie river towards Gravensteen Castle (or Castle of the Counts).
-If you don’t have time or you’re on a strict budget, walk around it to take in the size and defence towers.
-But I highly recommend to pay the castle a visit.
+- Make your way across the Leie river towards Gravensteen Castle (or Castle of the Counts).
+If you don’t have the time or you’re on a strict budget, walk around it to take in the size and defense towers.
+But I highly recommend paying the castle a visit.
 Entrance is €10 (more details about prices and times here.)
-We toured the castle grounds, walked the defence walls, took in the view from the towers and had a great time imagining medieval times in Ghent.
+We toured the castle grounds, walked the defense walls, took in the view from the towers and had a great time imagining medieval times in Ghent.

-Another must do thing in Ghent is go back to the Wheat Market (Korenmarkt) and have some Belgium waffles, a bag of Belgium chips or a delicious dark beer.
+Another must-do thing in Ghent is to go back to the Wheat Market (Korenmarkt) and have some Belgium waffles, a bag of Belgium chips, or a delicious dark beer.
 If you love Belgium Beers, a BeerWalk might be a good idea.